suziexi/frameblends.github.io/README.md

 My plan for the following week(May 18 ~ May 24) shows as following:

-- Test Semafor and Open Sesame
+- Choose the proper dataset from The UCLA NewsScape data from the gallina directory ( /mnt/rds/redhen/gallina/tv ) on CWRU HP
-- Choose the first dataset
+- Implement Semafor and Open Sesame

 (This plan is not the most updated version by May 18 Monday.
 Still Editing)